kailermai/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a student**

+**Guarantees**: A student’s entry is added to the class.

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. TA enters command to add a student to the class.
+2. TAHub adds the student’s entry and displays a success message.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+TAHub detects an error in the entered command.
+    * 1a1.
+TAHub displays an error message.

+      Use case ends

+* 1b.
+TAHub detects a duplicate entry.
+    * 1b1.
+TAHub notifies TA of duplicate entry.

       Use case ends.

+**Use case: Delete a student**

+**Preconditions**: The student to be deleted has an existing entry in TAHub.

-* 3a.
-The given index is invalid.
+**Guarantees**: The student is deleted.

+**MSS**

+1. TA <u>lists entries (UC03)</u>.
+2. TA enters command to delete a student’s entry.
+3. TAHub removes the student’s entry and displays a success message.

+   Use case ends.

+**Extensions**

+* 1a.
+TAHub detects an error in the entered command.
-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+TAHub displays an error message.

-      Use case resumes at step 2.
+      Use case ends

-*{More to be added}*

 ### Non-Functional Requirements